bertonfederico/mri_compressive_sensing/_1_sparse_sampling/README.md

 Once k-space sampling has been performed, it is important to consider how the data can be shared effectively.
 The FFT2D of the k-space of an MRI image actually represents the raw form of the data immediately obtained from the MRI.
 Therefore, it is possible to share the k-space of the MRI directly, but after sampling, it becomes necessary to know the modes by which the data were sampled in order to reconstruct them correctly.

-- **Gaussian and random modes**: for these two modes, a fixed sampling mask could be used.
-In other words, the same sampling mask could be used each time, which would eliminate the need to transmit additional information about how the data were sampled.
+- **Gaussian and random modes**: for these two modes, a fixed sampling mask could be used, which would eliminate the need to transmit additional information about how the data were sampled.
 This solution would simplify data management after sampling.

-- **Mode of selecting the most significant values**: In the case of sampling based on selecting the highest values, it is necessary to somehow share additional information regarding the location of the sampled values in the k-space.
+- **Mode of selecting the most significant values**: in the case of sampling based on selecting the highest values, it is necessary to somehow share additional information regarding the location of the sampled values in the k-space.
 Since the values are selected non-uniformly, it is necessary to know exactly which coefficients were chosen in order to reconstruct the image correctly.

 To address this need, two ways to represent the sampled data were tested: